Commercial Fact Sheet

 - Depending on the characteristics of the property and the current use, we may use any one of three approaches to value the property.

-- We use the cost approach to value many commercial properties to value most commercial properties.
+- We use the cost approach to value most commercial properties.

 - However, in the GTA where there are an abundance of sales, we use the direct comparison approach to establish current value assessments.
 Learn more about our approaches to value.